SAP-samples/cloud-extension-html5-sample/mission/create-application/develop/README.md

 9. Once the project is generated, choose **File**, **Open Workspace** from the menu and select the created project **sapui5**.
 Choose **Open** to Open Workspace.

    ![Open Workspace](./images/OpenWorkspace.png)

+10. Check in the generated code if the mapping to the Business Partner Adress is correct
+    - Open the Details.view.xml.
+You find it in the webapp/view folder of the project.
+    - Search for id="lineItemsList" and set the items parameter to **to_BusinessPartnerAddress**
+    - Save the file.

+    ```xml
+      ...
+      <Table
+         id="lineItemsList"
+         width="auto"
+         items="{to_BusinessPartnerAddress}"
+      ...
+    ```

 ### Optional Step: Adding Internationalization to your project